-Developed in Australia, the Cattle dog has proven itself a worthy canine companion.
+Developed in Australia, the Cattle Dog has proven to be a worthy canine companion.
 They are loyal, obedient and protective.
 They are fantastic for herding livestock, making them a staple part of farms all over the world.
-However, your Cattle dog has developed a taste for biting.
+However, your Cattle Dog has developed a taste for biting.
 It started off as gentle nibbling, that was entertaining, but it has quickly got more serious.
 You don’t want him biting neighbors, guests, or other pets, for that matter.

 If he’s a puppy this should be a relatively new habit.
 This means you may see results in just a couple of weeks.
 If he’s older and been biting for many years then you will need longer.
 It could take up to six weeks to fully to do the job.
 Succeed with this training though and you’ll never have to worry about guests coming over again!

-Before you get to work you’ll need to collect a few bits.
-You’ll need a generous supply of treats or his favorite food broken into small chunks.
+Before you get to work you’ll need to collect a few items.
+You’ll need a generous supply of treats or your dog's favorite food broken into small chunks.
 You’ll also need a couple of toys and food puzzles.
-A deterrence collar, a water spray bottle, and a muzzle will also be needed.

 Try to set aside 10 minutes each day for training over the next few weeks.
 The more consistent you are with training, the quicker you will see results.

 The only other things you need are patience and an optimistic attitude.
 With all those boxes ticked, you’re ready to get to work!

 As soon as your pooch bites, take him by the collar and lead him out of the room.
 Don’t shout at him, you don’t want to scare him.
 Simply remove him and take him to a room where there are no toys and shut the door.

 Leave him in there for 30 seconds.
 This is his time out period to let him know he has misbehaved.
 When the 30 seconds is up, you can open the door and allow him to rejoin you.